-Staff select participants within their program who best exemplify each value, and we
+Staff select participants within their program who best exemplify each value, and we recognize award recipients each fall.

 FOR FIRST TIME PARTICIPANTS

 Congratulations on choosing an experience that might make you excited and maybe a little nervous!

 Preparing for overnight trips can help everyone more easily cope with being away from home.
 It is very normal for symptoms of homesickness to occur over the first few days - often during rest period and/or lights out.
 Most often with a few conversations with instructors and the security of new friends and activities, the homesickness dissipates.